mark-hoy/tiny-m-build/README.md

 Many images so far from Xile on Voron group on discord

 ## Power
+Want to use an external 24v supply and then all 24v on the Tiny-M. This means a 24v heated bed which is normally 120v ac.
+It removed all 120ac from the underside of the build making it a bit safer.
+Sourcing the bed heater is harder though as is the connection of the power to the chassis.

+WORK IN PROGRESS: Have not sourced the DC power yet as there are a couple of ways to go.
+Don't really want to manufacture a board just for me unless I really have to......

 Really like the idea of 24v of external power with a distribution via this nifty board.
 Mind you that means I need to get a board manufactured too.... https://github.com/JNP-1/VoronUsers/tree/master/printer_mods/JNP/PCBs/Supply_PCB